Jadens-arc/jadens-arc.github.io/content/posts/init.vim.md

   - To see a full list of language servers go [here](https://github.com/neoclide/coc.nvim/wiki/Language-servers)
   - For Python install coc-pyright
   - For C/C++ install coc-clangd
+  - For HTML install coc-html
+  - For CSS install coc-css
+  - For Javascript install coc-tsserver
   - For Rust install coc-rust-analyzer
 - For code snippets run `: CocInstall coc-snippets`
 > Note: Rust analyzer has issues compiling for M1 macs.